riverbed/steelscript/docs/install/steelhead.rst

   <https://github.com/riverbed/steelscript-cmdline/releases>`__) -
   python modules for interacting with transport types, such as telnet and ssh.

-The primary package is ``steelscript-steelhead``.
+The primary package is ``steelscript.steelhead``.
 Installing this will pull in a number of dependencies.
 The exact dependencies will change over time as new features are added.
 When installing via ``pip``, the dependencies will be installed automatically.